Signed in as:

 Unlike fiberglass, Roxul cannot be compressed for easier cutting.
 Instead of a standard utility knife you will need a longer blade.
 Roxul itself recommends serrated blades, like the GRK model at Lowe's, Home Depot, and Spears.
 The serrated blade enables all manner of cuts, including non-through cuts such as those around light switches.
 A standard bread knife will do just as well although most don't have the pointed end that purpose-built units do.

 Bullet Tools has a line of products called Centerfire that includes seven inch razor blades to fit into fixed utility knives.
 They make a three inch version but there's no real benefit to it.
-The steel is good but the blades are somewhat disposable: they are thin and easy to break.
+The steel is good but the blades are somewhat disposable: they are thin, prone to chipping, and easy to break.

 Cheap kitchen knives are made with inferior steel and will require sharpening after every cut.
 Not really an issue if you're insulating a birdhouse but very tiresome for most jobs.
 Good steel, as exemplified by Bullet Tools, the Black Dragon, and quality stainless kitchenware, will make a dozen - even two dozen - cuts before needing resharpening.